 We now turn to another method for solving a clustering problem, namely that of Spectral Clustering.
 As you can see in Figure ???, it can cluster data not just by its location on a graph, but can even separate shapes that overlap others into distinct clusters.
 It does so by utilizing the spectral properties of a Laplacian matrix.
 Different types of Laplacian matrices can be used.
 In order to construct a Laplacian matrix, we first need to create a graph of vertices and edges from our data points.
-This graph can be represented as a symmetric matrix W where w{ij} represents the edge from x_i to x_j .
+This graph can be represented as a symmetric matrix W where $w{ij}$ represents the edge from $x_i$ to $x_j$ .
 In the simplest approach, we can set $w{ij} = 1$ if there exists an edge and $w{ij} = 0$ otherwise.
 However, we are interested in the similarity of points, so we will weight the edges by using a similarity measure.
-Points that are similar to one another are assigned a high similarity measure value, and dissimilar points a low value.
-One possible measure is the Gaussian similarity function, which defines the similarity between distinct points x_i and x_j as for some set value σ .
+Points that are similar to one another are assigned a high similarity function, which defines the similarity between distinct points $x_i$ and $x_j$ as for some set value $\sigma$ .